Japan’s earthquake, and Tsunami

 It’s also nice to say “Hayaku yoku naru to ii desu ne.”
 We hope things get better soon.

-Listen as John Batchelor, host of the John Batchelor radio show and Lou Ann Hammond, CEO, www.drivingthenation.com talk about Japan.
+Listen to John Batchelor, host of the John Batchelor radio show and Lou Ann Hammond, CEO, www.drivingthenation.com talk about Japan.